Coronavirus Information and Resources

 - Technological requirements – Providers are encouraged to notify patients that these third-party applications potentially introduce privacy risks, and providers should enable all available encryption and privacy modes when using such applications.
 Providers are to exercise professional judgment in the use of telehealth examinations.

 - Provider types

-- Medicare Advantage provider only – Starting March 6, 2020 and for the duration of the COVID-19 public health emergency, we will make payment for Medicare telehealth services furnished to beneficiaries in any healthcare facility and in their home.
+- MyCare providers only – Starting March 6, 2020, and for the duration of the COVID-19 public health emergency, we will make payment for Medicare telehealth services furnished to beneficiaries in any health care facility and in their home.

 - Behavioral health services – Behavioral health is not covered by MyIdealDOCTOR.
 CareSource covers a variety of behavioral health telemedicine services, including:

 - Assessment and Screening for Mental Health and Substance Use Disorders

 We encourage members to contact their behavioral health provider to see if providers are offering telehealth visits and to learn how to access these services directly with their provider.
 If a member is unable to access services through their current provider, or does not have a current provider, they can contact a community behavioral health center (CBHC) in their area.
 Ohio members can seek assistance from the Ohio Department of Mental Health and Addiction Services (OhioMHAS) website.
 Members can also locate a behavioral health provider using CareSource’s Find a Doc tool.

 - Recovery support services – CareSource has directed members to resources to stay connected to peer services, including virtual support groups that are available online:

 - SAMHSA National Helpline, 12-Step Support, Alcoholics Anonymous, Narcotics Anonymous, Smart Recovery, Al-Anon, online mobile apps